Voicemail basics and options

 By default, Fiber Phone voicemail answers calls after 25 seconds.
 If you prefer to have your answering machine pick up calls, set your machine to answer within 25 seconds.
 Two, three, or four rings are typically 10, 16, and 20 seconds, respectively.

 From your primary Fiber Phone number, dial *99 and then follow the prompts to listen to your voicemail.
+If you're having trouble accessing your voicemails, you'll need to set your voicemail PIN.

 You can get transcriptions of your voicemail delivered to your email address or Hangouts.
 Messages delivered via email include an audio file of the original voicemail.